Peace support operations in Bosnia and Herzegovina

 The SFOR mission was officially ended on 2 December 2004.
 In its place, a European Union-led force is deployed, known as Operation Althea.
 The Alliance is providing planning, logistic and command support for the EU mission, in the framework of a package of agreements known as "Berlin Plus".
 These agreements provide the overall framework for NATO-EU cooperation.

-The primary role of this NATO Military Liaison and Advisory Mission (NATO HQ Sarajevo) is to assist Bosnia and Herzegovina with defence reform.
+The primary role of this NATO Military Liaison and Advisory Mission (NATO HQ Sarajevo) is to assist Bosnia and Herzegovina in reforming its defence structures.
 It also aims to help the country meet requirements for its participation in NATO’s Partnership for Peace (PfP) programme.

 IFOR was a 60,000-strong force that was deployed for one year.